 Set your main WiFi router as a Base Station

 Make sure that your main router is connected to your computer or laptop physically and properly via Ethernet cable.
 This step will allow you to log in directly to the WiFi router.

 Login to your main WiFi router.
 For this, open a relevant web browser and type the default IP address.
 If you enable a network password, then enter your login credentials now.
-If you haven’t, then dial a toll-free number 1-855-844-0144 and ask our certified technicians for the same.
+If you haven’t, then chat with us and ask our certified technicians for the same.

 Find the basic wireless settings

 From here, make sure that your main WiFi router is broadcasting the strongest signals possible.